imaninaluv/aura-brain/docs/07_FEATURES.md

 This document defines every core feature available in Aura AI Version 1.

-Each feature exists to solve a specific creator problem while maintaining Aura AI's philosophy:
+Each feature exists to solve a specific creator problem while supporting Aura AI's core philosophy:

-Reduce complexity.
+- Reduce complexity.
-Reduce decision fatigue.
+- Reduce decision fatigue.
-Increase consistency.
+- Increase consistency.

-Every feature should feel simple to use while hiding complex AI processes behind the scenes.
+Every feature should remain simple to use while hiding AI complexity behind the scenes.

+Users interact with Aura AI.

+They never interact directly with the internal AI components.

 ---